01joja/project-mirror-E7020E/README.md

   - X and Y movement.
   - USB-communication.

-## Version 0.0.2 is released!

-- Side buttons, backwards and forwards now work
-- RGB settings can now change mode from the DPI button
-- Tested on Linux, Mac and Windows
-- Created a customized report

 ### To be expected in later releases

 - Fix error when connecting to some Windows devices.